senzing-garage/kubernetes-demo/docs/azure-helm-message-bus-mssql/README.md

 1. Follow steps in [clone-repository](https://github.com/Senzing/knowledge-base/blob/main/HOWTO/clone-repository.md) to install the Git repository.

-## Demonstrate

 ### Create demo directory

-1. :pencil2: Create unique prefix.
+1. :pencil2: Create a unique prefix.
-   This will be used to create unique names in Azure and will be used in a local directory name.
+   This will be used in a local directory name as well as a prefix to create unique names in Azure.

-   :warning:  Must be all lowercase.
+   :warning:  Because it's used in Kubernetes resource names, it must be all lowercase.

    Example: